lermanMax/account_bot/README.md

 # account_bot

-A personal office for employees of the sales department.
-Through it you can check the number of your sales for different periods and calculate remuneration.
+A personal account for a sales department employees.
+An employee can check the number of their sales for different periods of time and calculate the remuneration.